BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Presets
 ++++++++

-| These are the users Export Operator presets, built in Blender's the export pop-up.
+| These are the users saved Export Operator presets.
+These are built inside Blender's export menu.
 This allows the user to use a vast amount of different workflows with my tool.

-| The "default" preset is built by me with an emphasis for Unreal Engine.
+.. note:: The *"default"* preset is built by me with an emphasis for exporting to Unreal Engine.

 .. raw:: html